With midterms more than a year away, a record number of lawmakers are eyeing the exits

 This year, it's also notable to look at governors who have opted not to run for Senate in key races, like popular Republicans Brian Kemp of Georgia and Chris Sununu of New Hampshire.

-On the House side so far, there are nine Representatives, five Democrats and four Republicans, looking to make the jump to the Senate, also higher than some recent election cycles.
+On the House side so far, there are nine representatives, five Democrats and four Republicans, looking to make the jump to the Senate, also higher than some recent election cycles.
 They include Georgia Republican Reps.
-Buddy Carter and Mike Collins who are looking to take on incumbent Democratic Sen. Jon Ossoff and Alabama Republican Rep. Barry Moore, who announced Tuesday, Aug.
-12 his run to fill the seat Tuberville will vacate to run for governor.
+Buddy Carter and Mike Collins, who are looking to take on incumbent Democratic Sen. Jon Ossoff and Alabama Republican Rep. Barry Moore, who announced Tuesday his run to fill the seat Tuberville will vacate to run for governor.

 There are also eight House representatives — all Republican — running for governor.